cassidyjames/grimoire/_d1/ghost-fragment-rasputin-2.md

 Then dawn light, a terrible dawn—the sky opens up to admit devastation, thrown down from orbit: Minotaurs fall burnt and broken with their fluids boiling out.
 Cabal guns detonate in thunderous chains as tiny piercing flechettes fall out of the sky and find their ammunition bunkers.

 The battle stops.
 The Vex wink out.
-On the Cabal network the voice of Valus Ta'aurc roars: Find the source!
+On the Cabal network the voice of Valus Ta’aurc roars: Find the source!
 Rouse the Flayers and find the source!

 She remembers word from Earth: the Array opened.
 A ghost of the Cosmodrome set loose.
 And she wonders who won this battle, who learned the most, the Vex baiting out this new power, or the Cabal hunting it.
 Or the Warmind itself, testing its reborn strength.

-When someone kills Ta'aurc and the Flayers, as they killed Draksis, whose purpose will they serve?
+When someone kills Ta’aurc and the Flayers, as they killed Draksis, whose purpose will they serve?

 But this is not for her.
 Her purpose is the hunt.